griptape-ai/griptape-trade-school/docs/courses/image-query/index.md

 * **Intermediate-Level Python Developers**: If you have a solid grounding in Python and are looking to broaden your skill set, this course will introduce you to the exciting world of Griptape Tools.
 It's perfect for those who want to learn how to develop and implement these tools in various contexts, adding a valuable dimension to their programming expertise.

-* **Web Developers**: People interested in speeding up their web development process or something like that.
-MAKE BETTER
+* **Web Developers**: People interested in speeding up their web development process and would like to automate some really repetitive and somewhat complicated tasks.

 ## Prerequisites
 Before beginning this course, you will need: